 - Prepare your content – You can’t launch a website without any content.
 Ensure that you have them ready for uploading.
 This includes the articles, images, videos, and other materials you need to complete your website.

 - Start marketing your website – Since your website is in the last stages of getting completed, it is the right time to promote it.
 Let your family and friends know.
-Share it on your social media accounts or in an active group that has the same interests with the niche of your website.
+Share it on your social media accounts or in an active group that has the same interests as the niche of your website.

 You can also do a website prelaunch countdown if you want to create hype for your audience.
 Website pre-launches can take a month or even as long as 3 months.
 In this way, you can build your email list by letting your audience sign up for email notifications on the pre-launch landing page.
 Remind your email subscribers at least 2 to 3 days before your website launch date.

 The Website’s Launch Stage (depends on the final revision stage)

 Finally, you will launch your website.
 But before that, review your content for final editing.
 Have at least 3 (or 5 up to 10) high-quality written content with 1,200+ words preferably.
 Your images should be at their optimum size, less than 1 MB for large images while less than 300 KB for smaller images.